Rock a Little: Album history

 Recording for her follow-up project to 1983's multi-platinum album The Wild Heart originally began in 1984.
 The initial sessions took place at a converted church studio in Dallas owned by Gordon Perry.
 By the end of those sessions, which lasted one month, Nicks emerged with around six tracks that she believed could be developed further.
 Two of those songs were "Running Through the Garden" and "Mirror Mirror".
 However, Nicks scrapped these recordings and parted ways with long-time producer and romantic interest Jimmy Iovine, and in late 1984 began work on what is now recognized as the Rock a Little project.
 Nicks later called the initial sessions with Iovine a "bad planning move" and that she put Iovine "in a very weird position" as she gave him little direction on how to approach her songs.
 "Running Through the Garden" would resurface in completed form in 2003 on the Fleetwood Mac album Say You Will.
 Keith Olsen, Rick Nowels and Nicks herself took over production duties after Iovine's departure.

 The album is reputed to have cost $1 million to record (according to Mick Fleetwood in his autobiography).
 It was later revealed that Martin Page and Bernie Taupin had specially written the track "These Dreams" for inclusion on the album, but Nicks turned it down.
 The track was then recorded by the band Heart and became their first number 1 hit in 1986.
-Tom Petty and David A. Stewart also wrote "Don't Come Around Here No More" for the album, but after hearing Petty perform the vocals for her, she declined it as well, feeling she couldn't do the song justice.
+Tom Petty and David A. Stewart also wrote "Don't Come Around Here No More" for the album, but after hearing Petty perform the vocals for her, she declined it as well, feeling she could not do the song justice.
 Tom Petty and the Heartbreakers would record and release the song on their 1985 album Southern Accents.
 Nicks' subsequent relationship with Eagles member Joe Walsh produced the ballad "Has Anyone Ever Written Anything for You".

 Nicks had recorded various other tracks prior to the album's release, including "Battle Of The Dragon".
 Rather than include on her own album, it was featured on the movie soundtrack for American Anthem, and later included on Nicks' 3-disc retrospective boxset Enchanted in 1998.
 A duet with Eagles drummer and former lover Don Henley titled "Reconsider Me" would also see the cutting room floor, and the rock ballad "One More Big Time Rock and Roll Star" was relegated to the B-side of the "Talk to Me" single.

 Many other discarded demos from the sessions have never seen the light of day, but a few, including "Greta" and "Love Is Like A River", were dusted off for Nicks' 1994 album, Street Angel.
 The song "Thousand Days" was also relegated to a B-side.
 "Mirror, Mirror" was tried out again for 1989's The Other Side of the Mirror, and was again revisited in 1994 for inclusion on Street Angel, but ultimately the original Rock a Little version was only released on a cassette single of "Blue Denim" in 1994.